AztecProtocol/engineering-designs/in-progress/7228-unified-bbjs-interface.md

 ## Bundling

-Since it is now bb.js responsibility to install the native bb package, we'd need an `install` script in the `package.json` that mimics `bbup` behaviour and installs the binary that corresponds to the npm package version and current platform, only that it is downloaded local to the package instead of in the user's home.
+Since it is now bb.js responsibility to install the native bb package, we'd need an `install` script (ie script that is automatically triggered when the package is installed) in the bb.js `package.json` that mimics `bbup` behaviour and installs the binary that corresponds to the npm package version and current platform, only that it is downloaded local to the package instead of in the user's home.

 ## Change Set